Corn Allergy: Symptoms, Causes, Treatment, and Prevention

 The exact reason why some individuals develop a corn allergy while others do not remains unclear.
 However, genetics seem to play a role, as those with a family history of allergies or other allergic conditions such as hay fever, asthma, or eczema are more likely to develop a corn allergy.

-What Are the Signs and Symptoms of a Corn Allergy?
+What Are the Symptoms of a Corn Allergy?

 The signs and symptoms of a corn allergy can range from mild to severe and usually occur within minutes to an hour after consuming corn or a corn-based product.
 Common symptoms include hives, itching or tingling around the mouth or throat, swelling of the lips, face, tongue, or throat, and digestive problems like nausea, vomiting, diarrhea or abdominal pain.